GREEB/wnmap/README.md

 # wnmap
-start of a nmap frontend, was to learn nuxt, not really working and for raspberrypi4
+start of a nmap frontend, was to learn nuxt, not really working and for raspberrypi4 tags, users and more would liked to have integrated wifi scanning aswell (kismet)

 ### Mainscreen with data
 ![mainscreen](https://i.imgur.com/vebZCRD.png)